-Fraud Category 1: Firms or Principal Inve Covered by Recovery Act Recommended Control Controls?
-Comments 1.
-SBIR Program Management Office (PMO) performs automated word search of (1) SBIR research proposals submitted to NASA and (2) research proposals funded by other SBIR awards using the Electronic Handbook (EHB) and the Small Business Administration databases.
+Fraud Category 1: Firms or Principal Inve stigators Recei ved Duplicate Awards for Same Research IG-11-010-R Recommended Control Covered by Recovery Act Controls?
+Comments SBIR Program Management Office (PMO) performs automated word search of SBIR research proposals submitted to NASA and (2) research proposals funded by other SBIR awards using the Electronic Handbook (EHB) and the Small Business Administration databases.
 Automated word search produces a report of research proposals submitted to NASA that appear to duplicate proposals funded through other SBIR awards.
 PMO enlists technical personnel to compare research proposals and verify whether a proposal a firm submitted to NASA duplicates a proposal that firm received SBIR award funding for from another Federal agency.
-(Reference Control 4 in Appendix D of Audit Report IG-11-010-R.) No PMO does not have unilateral authority to search across agencies.
-Thus, PMO officials have been unable to run searches against the Small Business Administration's Tech- Net database and are working on a process to try to implement searching this database.
+(Reference Control 4 in Appendix D of Audit Report IG-11-010-R.) Νο PMO does not have unilateral authority to search across agencies.
+Thus, PMO officials have been unable to run searches against the Small Business Administration's Tech-Net database and are working on a process to try to implement searching this database.
 That said, procedures in use include a two-pronged approach to search for duplicate proposals: 1.
 Software Approach: When proposals are submitted, a software program is run on the proposal project description abstracts to check for duplicity.
 The software allows the controller to set the percentage of duplicity they are looking for and compares each of the abstracts.
-2. Manual Approach: When proposals are received, they are divided alphabetically by contractor name and assigned to a reviewer who reviews for duplicity, proper formatting, whether the use of Governmen facilities is required, and to ensure that the information in the proposal lines up with the electronic forms, among other things.
+2. Manual Approach: When proposals are received, they are divided alphabetically by contractor name and assigned to a reviewer who reviews for duplicity, proper formatting, whether the use of Government facilities is required, and to ensure that the information in the proposal lines up with the electronic forms, among other things.
 In addition, NSSC service providers check proposal abstracts for duplicity, and report inconsistencies to the contracting officer.
 If a contractor submitted two proposals, the service providers check to see if they are similar.
-Summary: Control is partially implemented.